15 Things You Might Not Know About The Kentucky Derby

 It's tempting to assume that greatness always begets greatness, especially since we are used to seeing the sons and daughters of talented people go on to demonstrate similar talents in similar careers.
 But with horses, it's not really that simple.
 Owning a horse that was sired by a Kentucky Derby winner is not a sure bet that one day that horse will also be a Kentucky Derby winner.

 Lots of different things go into making a horse great, and it's not just genetics — training, the skill of the horse's jockey, and frankly, how much money you've got to put into all of that are all just as important as who the horse's sire is.
-Just to prove this point, in the 147-year history of the Kentucky Derby (up until 2021), only 12 Kentucky Derby winners have gone on to sire Kentucky Derby winners (via Horse Racing Nation).
-That's actually not a super great track record, and frankly, it even seems like it could have as much to do with chance as anything.
+Just to prove this point, in the 150-year history of the Kentucky Derby (up until 2024), only 12 Kentucky Derby winners have gone on to sire Kentucky Derby winners.

-Even the great Secretariat didn't produce any notable sons or daughters.
-According to History, not one of his 600 foals had an especially impressive racing career (though he did have a great-granddaughter who won the Belmont Stakes).
+Even the great Secretariat, throughout his entire crazy real-life story, didn't produce any notable sons or daughters: not one of his 600 foals had an especially impressive racing career (though he did have a great-granddaughter who won the Belmont Stakes).
 That alone should be enough to prove that "like father, like son" doesn't really apply to thoroughbreds.

 Female jockeys are way, way underrepresented

 Just as female horses are underrepresented in the Kentucky Derby, so are female jockeys.
-That's actually more surprising than the absence of fillies on the race track just because women have a lot of natural qualities that make them exceedingly well-suited to be jockeys.
+That's actually more surprising than the absence of fillies on the race track, since women have a lot of natural qualities that make them exceedingly well-suited to be jockeys.
 For example, jockeys tend to be small, and there are many more small women than small men.
-Women also tend to be more drawn to horses than men — in fact according to Statista, roughly 90.8% of all American horse owners and managers are women.
+Women also tend to be more drawn to horses than men: American horse owners and managers are overwhelmingly women.
 Women are excellent riders and proven athletes, and there's absolutely no reason why they should not be better represented at horse races like the Kentucky Derby.
 And yet, they aren't.

 The Derby has never been canceled because of weather

 If you've ever been to Kentucky, you know the weather is pretty okay.
-Summer temperatures range in the high 80s, and winter temperatures drop down to the 20s (via Best Places).
-That makes the bluegrass state a good place to have a horse race, especially since average temperatures in May are usually in the mid-70s.
+Summer temperatures range in the high 80s, and winter temperatures drop down to the 20s.
+That makes the Bluegrass State a good place to have a horse race, especially since average temperatures in May are usually in the mid-70s.
 Mother Nature doesn't pay a whole lot of attention to averages, though.
-The temperatures on Derby day have ranged from a high of 94 degrees to a low of 36 (via the Twinspires Edge).
+The temperatures on Derby day have ranged from a high of 94 degrees to a low of 36.

 Post 1 is unlucky, and post 5 is the luckiest

-Most athletes are at least a little superstitious.
-Some athletes are a lot superstitious.
+Most athletes are at least a little superstitious, and a few athletes are weirdly superstitious.
 Horse racing, for whatever reason, seems to be one of the more superstitious sports.
-The color green, for example, is largely thought of as unlucky in racing circles (via Bloodhorse).
+The color green, for example, is largely thought of as unlucky in racing circles.

 Some racing superstitions have at least a little basis in fact, though.
-Post number 1, for example, is one of the most unlucky posts, but according to the Kentucky Derby, that's at least partly because a horse that breaks from that position tends to get crowded on the inside of the track.
+Post number 1, for example, is one of the most unlucky posts, but that's at least partly because a horse that breaks from that position tends to get crowded on the inside of the track.
 Posts 2, 9, 12, 14, and 17, however, are even less lucky (the last time a horse won from post 14, for example, was in 1961).
 That's a little harder to explain.

 Churchill Downs sells 120,000 mint juleps every year

-The answer: 120,000 (via the Kentucky Derby).
-That's right, 12% of 1 million mint juleps every single year.
-Now let's extrapolate from that how many mint juleps that is per person, and, well, it's actually less than one.
-On average, the Kentucky Derby says around 150,000 people are in attendance each year.
-Some of those people are likey to be under the age of 21, though, so let's just say it's an average of one per legal drinker.
+While that sounds like an awful lot of whisky and mint being quaffed, per person it's probably less than one.
+On average, around 150,000 people attend the Kentucky Derby each year, and at least some of those people are likely to be under the age of 21, so it's likely a very rough average of one per legal drinker.
 That means most people who watch the Kentucky Derby are at least one cocktail from sober, and that is just as well because when you bet on the losing horse, you need all the extra help you can get.